 What are the benefits of Paxlovid?

 At 79, the president is fully vaccinated and twice boosted.
-His symptoms are said to be mild—an occasional cough and runny nose.
+His symptoms are mild—an occasional cough and runny nose.
 He began taking Paxlovid within the five-day window the FDA recommends for beginning the treatment.
-In clinical trials, it was shown to reduce the risk of severe disease by nearly 90% in high-risk patients.
+In clinical trials, it reduced the risk of severe disease by nearly 90% in high-risk patients.

-In addition to helping high-risk patients avoid being hospitalized, the antiviral medicine also helps patients recover quicker.
-In some cases, patients report what’s being called “COVID rebound,” in which patients may test positive and have symptoms return after finishing a Paxlovid treatment.
+In addition to helping high-risk patients avoid being hospitalized, antiviral medicine also helps patients recover more quickly.
+In some cases, patients report “COVID rebound,” in which patients may test positive and have symptoms return after finishing a Paxlovid treatment.